 GCRF Network Plus callReturn to opportunities

-As part of the UKRI GCRF Collective Programme, AHRC will be announcing three calls in January 2019 for large-scale, Network Plus, collaborative awards for international development.
+As part of the UKRI GCRF Collective Programme, AHRC are pleased to announce three calls for large-scale, Network Plus, collaborative awards for international development.
 The calls will be inviting proposals targeting the following areas:

 - Preventing Conflict, Building Sustainable and Inclusive Peace